René Dif

-René Dif (born 17 October 1967) is a Danish musician, singer-songwriter, DJ and actor, best known as the male lead vocalist of the Danish-Norwegian Eurodance group Aqua.
+René Dif (born 17 October 1967) is a Danish musician, singer-songwriter, DJ and actor, best known as the male vocalist of the Danish-Norwegian Eurodance group Aqua.

 Biography

-1967–1994: Early years and private life

-Dif was born in Copenhagen.
-His father was Algerian and his mother Danish.
-He has two younger brothers and a sister.
-He was never interested in school and was kicked out of it several times.
-As a result, Dif left school after ninth grade to work on a cruise ship.

 1994–1995: Groove your soul

 While he was in Barbados, Dif heard a local DJ on the radio and decided to become a DJ.
 He went to Norway to pursue his dream of becoming a star.
 Dif met Lene Nystrøm on a cruise ship in 1994.
 When he, Claus Norreen, and Søren Rasted were setting up a band, they needed a singer, and Lene was asked to join.
 The band, which was later known as Aqua, became an international success.
 While a DJ in Norway, Dif met DJ Alligator, with whom he made an album, Groove Your Soul, and the debut single "I Believe".
-Although unsuccessful, they marked the debut of Dif as an aspiring DJ with vocal abilities.

 1996–2001: Aqua

 Dif, as a member of Aqua, has had over ten top 10 hits in his home country.
 The band sold more than 28 million records worldwide and appeared in the Guinness Book of Records as the only debut band with three "self-penned" number one hits in the UK.
 He has received more than 140 Gold and Platinum albums, and a Diamond album (1 million albums sold) in Canada.
 Aqua's main hits were "Roses Are Red", "My Oh My", "Barbie Girl", "Lollipop (Candyman)", "Doctor Jones", "Turn Back Time", "Good Morning Sunshine", "Cartoon Heroes" and "Around the World".